Direction 15: Establishment of Highway over Untitled Crown Land

 Creation of public road on a plan prepared pursuant to the Land Act does not establish highway under the Transportation Act but instead creates public road, under the administration and control of the Ministry of Water, Land and Resource Stewardship.

-Scenario A
+Scenario A:

 Section 80 of the Land Act provides the Surveyor General with the authority to establish a public road allowance through Crown land to give access to privately owned land being subdivided.
-The deposit of the subdivision plan in the Land Title Office has the effect of establishing highway under s.
-107 of the Land Title Act.
+The deposit of the subdivision plan in the Land Title Office has the effect of establishing highway under Section 107 of the Land Title Act.

-Before the Surveyor General can approve a subdivision plan establishing a highway through Crown land, authorization to establish a road must be obtained from the Ministry of Water, Land and Resource Stewardship through a FrontCounter BC application.
+Before the Surveyor General can approve a subdivision plan establishing highway through Crown land, authorization to establish a road must be obtained from the Ministry of Water, Land and Resource Stewardship through a FrontCounter BC application.

 Applications can include lands both inside and outside of municipalities.
 Inside a municipality, the highway is vested in the municipality under the Community Charter unless s.35(2) applies (e.g. a provincial arterial highway).
-Outside a municipality, administration and control of the highway is with MoTI.
+Outside a municipality, administration and control of the highway is with MoTT.

-Scenario B
+Scenario B:

 If the highway will not be established on a subdivision plan, the following process can be used.